zconsolution/primeNg-dataTable/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+To use this code:

+1) Open a command prompt in the project's root directory.

+2) Type: npm install This installs the dependencies as defined in the package.json file.

+3) Type: ng serve This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
+It also starts the lite-server and launches the browser to run the application.